isabelSoares/AASMA-2021/README.md

 ## Run the code
 - Go to the folder code/
 > cd code
+- You might need to install some packages (ursina, matplotlib, numpy, pandas, scipy, among others):

+for example:
+> pip install ursina

 - run:
 > python .\maze.py \<type of agent\> \<map name\>
 - with \<type of agent\> being: reactive, deliberative, hybrid or rlearning